 There is a zero tolerance policy with respect to the possession or use of cigarettes, alcohol, or illegal drugs and substances (including paraphernalia).
 Any student determined to have violated these policies will immediately be dismissed from NYU Precollege without refund.
 All other policy violations will be addressed in accordance with NYU Precollege adjudication processes, and may result in a variety of sanctions ranging from a warning to dismissal from NYU Precollege without refund depending upon the circumstances of the violation.

-In order to participate in NYU Precollege, all students must submit the following forms to the Office of University Programs no later than June 3, 2014.
-Download the forms, complete them, and email them as one scanned attachment to firstname.lastname@example.org.
+In order to participate in NYU Precollege, all students must submit the following forms to the Office of University Programs no later tha May 30, 2014.
+Download the forms, complete them, and upload them as oulined below.

 The below forms may be submitted via the student's Precollege application.
 The forms can be completed and signed electronically or downloaded and completed by hand.
 To submit the forms:

 If you have difficulty submitting the forms online, please contact the Office of University Programs at email@example.com or 212-998-2292.